On average, your neighbors pay $72 a month.See Your Rates

 Shopping for car insurance in Arizona can seem like a lot of work.
 From researching companies to comparing rates, it’s easy to get overwhelmed.

 Let QuoteWizard help.
-Fill out our easy to use (and easy to understand) form and you’ll be well on your way to finding affordable car insurance.
+Fill out our easy to use (and easy to understand) form and you’ll be well on your way to finding cheap car insurance.
 How?
-We’ll put you in touch with top insurance companies so you can compare quotes and get the best rates.
+We’ll put you in touch with top insurance companies so you can compare quotes and get the cheapest rates.

 If you drive a vehicle registered in Arizona, you must maintain a minimum level of insurance coverage of 15/30/10.
 This means that you must have at least: